LudovicLeGuen/Mastermind/README.md

     max-height: 100%;
     display: block;

-- **The secret code random colors** - The secret code was able to have several identical in it.
+- **The secret code random colors** - The secret code was able to have several identical colors in it.
 The same color could be used even 4 times.
 This caused problems with the clues.
-As a matter of fact, th real Mastermind rules mention that the code creater must not use twice the same color.
+As a matter of fact, the real Mastermind rules mention that the code creater must not use twice the same color.
 The random color function was modified to fix that issue.

 - **The winning bug** - The users could still play after a win.
-If the user happened to close the Win Modal by clicking on the close button or outside the modal, they could still click on the colors pegs and therefore activate the submit button.
+If the user happened to close the Win Modal by clicking on the close button or outside the modal, they could still select new colors and therefore activate the submit button.
 The issue was fixed by createing a new function to set the onClick event to Null and therefore stop the game.

 ### Unfixed Bugs